konstantinschulz/german-covid-texts/docs/src/schemas/relation.md

 Object of which the subject is a part (if this subject is already part of object A which is a part of object B, then please only make the subject part of object A).
 Inverse property of "has part" (P527, see also "has parts of the class" (P2670)).
 >"im schwer von COVID-19 betroffen Frankreich, waren im Frühjahr 2020 vor allem der Großraum Paris sowie der Region „Grand Est" und dort vor allem die Départements Bas-Rhin und Haut- Rhin betroffen"
 >> Großraum Paris > part of > Frankreich

+## Specifications

+### Multiple Occurences of Similar Entities

+In case a relation could be drawn between similar entities, only the first mentioned entity is annotated.
+In the next example, a relation between the Symptoms *Thrombose, Embolien* and the Measure *Impfung* as well as the (almous synonym) *Impfstoff* can be drawn.

+In den Medien spricht man überhaupt nicht über Thrombosen, Embolien etc. die durch die Impfung ausgelöst wurden.
+Wer sich mit diesem Impfstoff impfen lässt, der ist wahnsinnig."

+We only draw the relation between the Symptoms and the first occuring entity *Impfung* while *Impfung* and *Impfstoff* can be connectied via part of relation.

 ## Information on Relation Tags